Find the right betta fish tank heater for your setup

 I can’t tell you how many times it’s happened to me.
 Over the years, I’ve had my fair share of “cheap” heaters and I don’t think they’re worth it.
 Usually, these heaters stop working after a few months, sometimes longer, but they don’t last.

 I did that for about two years, while I was in college.
 Surely, I must have bought the same one 3 times, after which I decided to get something better.
-I then purchased the Fluval heater and that one ran for 3 years, but then it got replaced with the warranty, which was a great feeling to have.
+I then purchased the Fluval heater and that one ran for 3 years, which then got replaced with the warranty.

 In a small-size aquarium, the most efficient heating solution is a submersible heater.
 It’s unlikely that an in-line heater should be required for such a small aquarium.
 Flat-bed or substrate heaters are notoriously unreliable and dangerous.

 When choosing a heater, we have to weigh out the features of each of our choices.
 For example, we have a display screen, automatic shut-off features, or fish guards.
 So while we may not absolutely need a display screen, it’s definitely nice to have.

-I definitely like seeing products that come with safety features like automatic shut-offs and fish guards.
+I like seeing products with safety features like automatic shut-offs and fish guards.
 Especially since we’re dealing with electricity and water, it’s always nice to amp on security.